Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 “This disease has many similarities to sclerosing cholangitis and essentially the dietary and supplement program is the same for both diseases.

 As with sclerosing cholangitis, excellent results and long term control of this disease can usually be achieved with nutritional medicine.
-High doses of vitamin E (1000 IU twice daily) should be taken to reduce liver scarring.
-A powerful liver tonic containing natural synergistic nutrients to support liver function should be taken long term.
+High doses of (1000 IU twice daily) should be taken to reduce liver scarring.
+A containing natural synergistic nutrients to support liver function should be taken long term.
 This is available in capsule or powder form.”

-What are the symptoms of Primary Biliary Cirrhosis?
+What are the symptoms of Primary Biliary Cholangitis?

 The Symptoms include: